pranavbawgikar/dart-notes/stateless-widgets.md

 ## Stateless Widgets
 In FLutter, widgets are the building blocks of the UI.
-They can be categorized into two types: Stateless Widgets and Stateful Widgets.
+They can be categorized into two types: Stateless Widgets and <a href="https://github.com/PranavBawgikar/dart-notes/edit/main/stateful-widgets.md">Stateful Widgets</a>.
 Stateless Widgets are immutable, meaning their properties can't change once they're built.
 They can be used when the UI doesn't need to update dynamically.
 Stateless widgets (`StatelessWidget`) are those type of widgets where the state once created cannot be changed.
 That is, it can run only once which is when the app is loaded.
 Examples include text, icon and image.

 Example 1:
 ```dart